Neck pain can be far more severe than even a very sore back.

 aimed at preventing long term disability.

-Grade three cervical pain; there are once more no signs or symptoms of
+There are once more no signs or symptoms of

-require further investigation and, occasionally more invasive treatments.
+require further investigation and occasionally more invasive treatments.

-Grade four neck pain; there are signs or symptoms of major
+There are signs or symptoms of major

-structural pathology, such as fracture, myelopathy, neoplasm, or
+structural pathology such as fracture, myelopathy or

 Prevention is best directed at reducing the occurrence of major injuries and dealing effectively with whiplash to avoid the development of disabling spinal pain.
 For example, wearing of seat belts has been proven to have major benefits in cases of motor vehicle accidents.
 Keeping to the speed limit and taking regular breaks on long trips are equally important.

-Seeking treatment for so called minor neck pain, before the onset of
+Seeking treatment for so called minor neck pain before the onset of

 Managing headaches with minimal analgesics to prevent kidney failure makes sense.

 Think of good posture but even that is often not enough.
-This teacher required an axis adjustment yesterday, but this book stand has reduced her need for chiropractic treatment by more than fifty percent.
+This teacher required an axis adjustment yesterday but this book stand has reduced her need for chiropractic treatment by more than fifty percent.
 An old neck injury has left its mark.

-Think too about your bedside lights; do you have to crane your neck to get adequate light?
+Think too about your bedside lights; do you have to crane your neck to get adequate illumination?
 There's a simple solution, costing little more than one chiropractic treatment.
 Prevention is the name of the game.

 Cervical facet syndrome is probably the most common cause of neck pain.

 There are five joints between the vertebrae in the neck.
 The most common spoke in the wheel is the facet joint, two on each side.
-Read more at lower cervical facet anatomy if you want more material on the subject.

 The sudden onset of an extremely painful neck, with very limited motion, often on awakening in the morning, is known as wry-neck or torticollis.
-Reducing the displaced meniscus requires great care since the patient is in such pain, but correctly done brings almost instant relief.
-Read more at torticollis physical therapy.
+Reducing the displaced meniscus requires great care since the patient is in such agony but correctly done brings almost instant relief.

-Pronator teres syndrome is a repetitive strain injury in the forearm; there's lots of research that the many arm pain conditions can refer back to the cervical spine causing neck pain.
+Pronator teres syndrome is a repetitive strain injury in the forearm; there's lots of research that the many arm pain conditions can refer back to the cervical spine causing neck symptoms.
 There's plenty of the proverbial chicken and egg here.

-The net result is severe pain radiating down lower arm to fingers, always excluding the pinkie; it follows the median nerve distribution, same as carpal tunnel syndrome.
+The net result is severe pain radiating down the lower arm to fingers, always excluding the pinkie; it follows the median nerve distribution, same as carpal tunnel syndrome.

 Horse riding